Waveform Modelling for the Laser Interferometer Space Antenna: Modelling for beyond GR, beyond Standard Model, and cosmic string sources

 In summary, despite the progress in the last few years, most of the studies mentioned above have only provided a proof of principle for the stable evolution of some families of ECOs and of fundamental fields around BHs in NR, and have primarily aimed at identifying significant qualitative differences between their signals and those of traditional binary candidates.
 Key areas for improvements include the numerical accuracy of such simulations and the quality of the initial data~\cite{Helfer:2021brt,Aurrekoetxea:2022mpw,Bamber:2022pbs,Evstafyeva:2022bpr,Cheng2023InPrep}.
 For example for boson stars, a formalism is currently lacking to ensure that the superimposed boosted objects are not in an excited state, the risk being that such artifacts in the initial data are wrongly attributed as features of the ECO signal.
 Less challenging, but equally important refinements are reducing the eccentricity of the initial orbits (most simulations thus far have been head-on mergers, or only achieve a few orbits before the plunge), and initial errors in the Hamiltonian and momentum constraints (many simulations rely on constraint damping which reduces control over the initial data parameters).
 Efforts to solve some of these problems are currently underway, in particular see~\cite{Aurrekoetxea:2022mpw} where a novel method to solve the initial data constraints has been formulated and that could be particularly useful when the sources involve fundamental fields.
 See also Ref.~\cite{Siemonsen:2023hko} where numerical simulations of binary boson stars were performed using constraint satisfying initial data.

 Whilst feasible given these improvements, a significant effort would be required to create a template bank of waveforms of a similar quality to those used for BH and neutron star mergers.
 This is true even if the class of objects were restricted to a simple model, such as minimally coupled, non self-interacting, non spinning complex scalar boson stars.
 Refining the NR tools with which we study such objects is work that is merited in the run up to the mission.
-In particular, key goals are (1) unambiguously identifying characteristic deviations in the merger signals of ECOs and of BHs surrounded by fundamental fields (e.g. to be used to motivate parameterised deviations in IMR consistency tests) and (2) expanding the classes of objects for which simulations of mergers have been performed to qualitative examples in all sufficiently predictive ECO cases.
-A first \NR waveform catalog of Proca star mergers is available~\cite{Freitas:2022xvg}.
+In particular, key goals are (1) unambiguously identifying characteristic deviations in the merger signals of ECOs and of BHs surrounded by fundamental fields (e.g. to be used to motivate parameterised deviations from vacuum BBH waveforms) and (2) expanding the classes of objects for which simulations of mergers have been performed to qualitative examples in all sufficiently predictive ECO cases.